How to Contribute

 containing links to result files, or native values (number, string, etc.)

-See empty R script for a minimal script lifecycle example.
+See empty R script for a minimal script life cycle example.

 Receiving inputs